Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and Related Models: Introduction and main results

-If now $\beta\in (-1,0) $, the equilibrium in \eqref{cond_coeff_SPKR} for the positive part depends on the positivity of $-\beta+\frac dp-(\beta_0+\frac d{p_0'}) $\footnote{rewriting this quantity as $-\beta+\frac d{p'}-(\beta_0+\frac d{p_0}) $, we see that it actually corresponds to the difference of the differential/dimension indexes, with the terminology of \cite{RunSic-97}, \cite{Sawano-18}, associated respectively with the spaces $B_{p',1}^{-\beta}, B_{p_0,q_0}^{\beta_0} $.}.
+\item[$\circ$] If now $\beta\in (-1,0) $, the equilibrium in \eqref{cond_coeff_SPKR} for the positive part depends on the positivity of $-\beta+ d/p-\zeta_0 $\footnote{rewriting, \textcolor{black}{when $p'\ge p_0 $}, this quantity as $-\textcolor{black}{(\beta+\frac d{p'})}-(\beta_0\textcolor{black}{-}\frac d{p_0}) $, we see that it actually corresponds to the difference of the differential/dimension indexes, with the terminology of \cite{RunSic-97}, \cite{Sawano-18}, associated respectively with the spaces $B_{p',1}^{-\beta}, B_{p_0,q_0}^{\beta_0} $.}.
 The additional term $-\beta $ here comes from the strategy of the proof we adopt, through the handling of a quadratic term in the related Fokker-Planck equation, see Lemma \ref{lem_unifesti_gencase2_RELOADED} below.
-It indeed seems rather natural since, in order to define properly the non-linear drift in \eqref{main} when $b\in L^r(B_{p,q}^\beta)$, to have estimates on the law $\bmu^{t,\mu} $ in a function space which can be put in duality, at least for the space variable, with the one of the drift.
-For technical reasons the chosen space will be $L^\infty(B_{p',1}^{-\beta}) $ (and even a slightly more demanding one concerning the regularity parameter, see e.g. the estimates \eqref{EST_A_PRIORI_INTRO} in Theorem \ref{main_thm}).
-The choice of an $L^\infty $ space in time is performed to iterate the estimates in time whereas taking $1 $ for the second Besov integrability index instead of the more natural $q'$ (standing for the conjugate of $q$) gives more flexibility concerning the product laws in Besov spaces (see Theorem \ref{thm_paraprod_2} below and again the proof of Lemma \ref{lem_unifesti_gencase2_RELOADED}).
-Anyhow, the corresponding \textit{intrinsic} Besov index for the law then reads $-\beta+\frac dp $.
-Thus again, if the intrinsic Besov index of the initial condition is greater than the one associated with the function space in which we will estimate the law of the process then weak uniqueness holds under the sole condition $\beta>1-\alpha+\frac \alpha r $.
-With respect to the former condition \eqref{cond_gencase}, valid for any initial probability law, this precisely means that the smoothness of $\mu $ makes the spatial integrability condition $\frac dp$ unnecessary to have weak uniqueness (at least in small time).
-When $-\beta+\frac dp-(\beta_0+\frac d{p_0'})\ge 0 $, i.e. the \textit{intrinsic} Besov index of the law of the process prevails, the condition for weak uniqueness reads as
+It indeed seems rather natural since, in order to define properly the non-linear drift in \eqref{main} when $b\in L^r(B_{p,q}^\beta)$, it is necessary to have estimates on the law $\bmu^{t,\mu} $ in a function space which can be put in duality, at least for the space variable, with the one of the drift.
+For technical reasons the chosen space will be $L^\infty(B_{p',1}^{-\beta}) $ (and even a slightly more demanding one concerning the regularity parameter, see e.g. the estimates \eqref{EST_A_PRIORI_INTRO} in Theorem \ref{main_thm_W}).
+The choice of an $L^\infty $ space in time allows to iterate the estimates in time whereas taking $1 $ for the second Besov integrability index instead of the more natural $q'$ (standing for the conjugate of $q$) gives more flexibility concerning the product laws in Besov spaces (see Theorem \ref{thm_paraprod_2} below and again the proof of Lemma \ref{lem_unifesti_gencase2_RELOADED}).
+Anyhow, the corresponding \textit{intrinsic} Besov index for the law then reads $-\beta+ d/p $.
+Thus again, if the \textit{regularity gain factor} of the initial condition is greater than the intrinsic Besov index associated with the function space in which we will estimate the law of the process, then weak uniqueness holds under the sole condition $\beta>1-\alpha+ \alpha / r $.
+With respect to the former condition \eqref{cond_gencase}, valid for any initial probability law, this precisely means that the smoothness of $\mu $ makes the spatial integrability condition $d/p$ unnecessary to have weak uniqueness (at least in small time).
+When $-\beta+d/p-\zeta_0 \ge 0 $, i.e. the \textit{intrinsic} Besov index of the law of the process prevails, the condition for weak uniqueness reads as

 In that case, the threshold for weak existence and uniqueness is relaxed, compared to \eqref{cond_gencase}, provided that

 Going to strong uniqueness in this case we see that